Breazile/MandoPuter/README.md

 A basic electronics system that will display Mandalorian characters on a small display (I'm paying homage to Lego Batman with the name "Puter").
 Use this as a starting point for adding displays to your costume (like a gauntlet).
 Feel free to copy the design, modify it, or make feature requests.

-If you need help, have questions or feature requests please click on the "Issues" link near the top of the page.
+If you need help, have questions or feature requests please click on the [Issues](https://github.com/Breazile/MandoPuter/issues) link near the top of the page.
 File an issue and I'll receive an email notification.

 ## Contents
 * [Improvements in V2](README.md#Improvements-in-V2)